derRiesenOtter/bachelor/docs/thesis/discussion.typ

 PPMC-lab dataset.
 On the PSPire dataset, the performance of the @idr model decreased slightly, while the non-@idr model experienced a minor improvement.
-Although @ptm::pl are known to play a role in @llps @li_post-translational_2022 and their inclusion should theoretically enhance the models, the current databases for @ptm::pl are incomplete.
-Many proteins likely contain unannotated
+Although @ptm::pl are known to play a role in @llps @li_post-translational_2022 and their inclusion should theoretically enhance the models performance, the current databases for @ptm::pl are incomplete.
+Many proteins likely contain
 @ptm::pl that have not yet been experimentally identified.
 The absence of this data introduces noise, which can interfere with model training and prediction accuracy.